HealthSciTech/E2E-PPG/README.md

 HR and HRV parameters are computed from the extracted IBIs.
 A variety of metrics are calculated, including:

 - HR: Heart rate
-- MeanNN: Mean of the RR intervals
+- MeanNN: The mean of the RR intervals
-- SDNN: Standard deviation of the RR intervals
+- SDNN: The standard deviation of the RR intervals
-- ... (list continues for various HRV metrics)
+- SDANN: The standard deviation of average RR intervals
+- SDNNI: The mean of the standard deviations of RR intervals
+- RMSSD: The square root of the mean of the squared successive differences between adjacent RR intervals
+- SDSD: The standard deviation of the successive differences between RR intervals
+- CVNN: The standard deviation of the RR intervals (SDNN) divided by the mean of the RR intervals (MeanNN)
+- CVSD: The root mean square of successive differences (RMSSD) divided by the mean of the RR intervals (MeanNN)
+- MedianNN: The median of the RR intervals
+- MadNN: The median absolute deviation of the RR interval
+- MCVNN: The median absolute deviation of the RR intervals (MadNN) divided by the median of the RR intervals (MedianNN)
+- IQRNN: The interquartile range (IQR) of the RR intervals
+- Prc20NN: The 20th percentile of the RR intervals
+- Prc80NN: The 80th percentile of the RR intervals
+- pNN50: The proportion of RR intervals greater than 50ms, out of the total number of RR intervals
+- pNN20: The proportion of RR intervals greater than 20ms, out of the total number of RR intervals
+- MinNN: The minimum of the RR intervals
+- MaxNN: The maximum of the RR intervals
+- TINN: A geometrical parameter of the HRV, or more specifically, the baseline width of the RR intervals distribution obtained by triangular interpolation, where the error of least squares determines the triangle.
+It is an approximation of the RR interval distribution
+- HTI: The HRV triangular index, measuring the total number of RR intervals divided by the height of the RR intervals histogram
+- ULF: The spectral power of ultra low frequencies (by default, .0 to .0033 Hz)
+- VLF: The spectral power of very low frequencies (by default, .0033 to .04 Hz)
+- LF: The spectral power of low frequencies (by default, .04 to .15 Hz)
+- HF: The spectral power of high frequencies (by default, .15 to .4 Hz)
+- VHF: The spectral power of very high frequencies (by default, .4 to .5 Hz)
+- LFHF: The ratio obtained by dividing the low frequency power by the high frequency power
+- LFn: The normalized low frequency, obtained by dividing the low frequency power by the total power
+- HFn: The normalized high frequency, obtained by dividing the low frequency power by the total power
+- LnHF: The log transformed HF
+- SD1: Standard deviation perpendicular to the line of identity
+- SD2: Standard deviation along the identity line
+- SD1/SD2: ratio of SD1 to SD2.
+Describes the ratio of short term to long term variations in HRV

 ## Usage

 Install the required packages available in `requirements.txt`.

-See the `Example.py` file for usage details.
-Load your PPG signal and call the `HRV_Extraction()` function in `E2E_PPG_Pipeline.py` to extract HR and HRV parameters.
+See the `example.py` file for usage details.
+Load your PPG signal and call the `HRV_Extraction()` function in `e2e_ppg_pipeline.py` to extract HR and HRV parameters.
 Define the sample rate and window length for HR and HRV extraction.
 ## Citation

 If you use our work in your research, please consider citing the following papers: